Horticulture

 High Desert Gardening

-Trip to the Purple Adobe Lavender Farm in Abiquiu
+The Purple Adobe Lavender Farm in Abiquiu

 The Santa Fe Garden Club sponsors continuing workshops, lectures and field trips to share information about the special challenges of gardening in this high desert environment.

 • Homegrown New Mexico: Community Homesteading: Grow, Raise, Make, and Preserve by the Giant Veggie Gardener https://homegrownnewmexico.wordpress.com/author/giantveggiegardener/ Offered are classes, along with a newsletter.
-January’s had an article on growing herbs, by Deborah Madison.

 • National Gardening Association https://garden.org is another resource for gardening articles and plant information.
-The current issue of their newsletter has an article, “All About Oriental Poppies.”

 • Garden Gate Magazine https://www.gardengatemagazine.com.
 Featured on this very colorful site are articles like “Guide to Edible Flowers.
 Also, check out their YouTube Channel, “Talk and Tour,” for how-to guides.
 Online now is a free, on-demand series of classes on organic gardening, in collaboration with Horticulture magazine.